SnehaVarshney11/JavaScript/README.md

-# Full_JS
+# JavaScript
-* JavaScript is a client-side scripting language of web developed by Netscape in 1995 with the name LiveScript.
+* JavaScript is a client-side scripting language of web developed at Netscape by Breden Eich in 1995 with the name LiveScript.
 * JavaScript is used to build interactive websites with dynamic features and to validate form data.
 * JavaScript is also known as the Programming Language of web as it is the only programming language for Web browsers.
 * JavaScript is an object-based scripting language which is lightweight and cross-platform.